I recently finished reading “The Power of Meaning” by Emily Esfahani Smith. Honestly, I was afraid that it was going to be boring.

 Smith interviews several people to find out how their life became more meaningful or fulfilling.
 She also provides information about studies that question what does a life with meaning include.

 Luckily, I was wrong.
-It was really interesting to read about how people wound up having rewarding lives although they started out on a another career path.
+It was really interesting to read about how people wound up having rewarding lives although they started out on another career path.

 There were many stories that really resonated with me.
 One of my favorite stories was the interview with the founders of the Life is Good company.
 At one time, they were selling t-shirts out of their vehicle.
 Now they have a successful business with a purpose – helping others and staying positive.